Gurbanguly Berdimuhamedow: Totalitarianism

 Upon taking office, Berdimuhamedow eased travel restrictions and reopened libraries in rural areas.
 He also took steps to curb Nyýazow's extensive personality cult.
 He called for an end to the elaborate pageants of music and dancing that formerly greeted the president on his arrival anywhere, and said that the Turkmen "sacred oath", part of which states that the speaker's tongue should shrivel if he ever speaks ill of Turkmenistan or its president, should not be recited multiple times a day but reserved for "special occasions".
 He also gave up his right to rename any landmarks, institutions, or cities, restored the traditional names of the months of the year and days of the week (Nyýazow had renamed them after himself and his mother, among other things), and announced plans to move the gold rotating statue of Nyýazow from Ashgabat's central square.

 Despite these changes, Berdimuhamedow's regime remained rigidly authoritarian; indeed, in 2007, he ruled out any move toward Western-style democracy.
 Freedom House rated Berdimuhamedow's Turkmenistan as one of the most repressive and "closed" regimes in the world.
 It has ranked Turkmenistan near the bottom of its Freedom in the World rankings since the country's independence, a state of affairs that has continued since Berdimuhamedow took office.
 In 2017, the country was one of 11 with the lowest aggregate scores for political and civil rights.
 Human Rights Watch noted that Berdimuhamedow not only has complete control over public life and the media, but presides over a regime that does not tolerate "alternative political or religious expression."

-Reporters Without Borders (RSF) has ranked Turkmenistan near the bottom of its Press Freedom Index for most of Berdimuhamedow's tenure, as it did under Nyýazow.
+Reporters Without Borders (RWB) has ranked Turkmenistan near the bottom of its Press Freedom Index for most of Berdimuhamedow's tenure, as it did under Nyýazow.
 In 2017, RWB ranked Turkmenistan 178th out of 180 countries surveyed, ahead of Eritrea and North Korea.
-RSF noted that internet access is heavily censored in Turkmenistan, and that satellite dishes have been removed by government officials.
+RWB noted that internet access is heavily censored in Turkmenistan, and that satellite dishes have been removed by government officials.

 In 2008, he dismissed Akmyrat Rejepow, the longtime chief of the presidential security detail and one of the main proponents of Nyýazow's personality cult.
 In 2011, he sang a song on a video posted to YouTube.

 In May 2013, he fell off his horse during a race.
 The fall was censored on TV but leaked online, and mocked on an episode of HBO's Last Week Tonight with John Oliver in 2019.
 Journalists leaving the country following the accident reported that their electronic devices were searched for traces of footage of the incident.

 In July 2013, Jennifer Lopez publicly apologised for singing “Happy Birthday!” to Berdimuhamedow during a sponsored concert, stating she was not aware of the human rights issues in Turkmenistan prior to the show.
 In August 2013, Berdimuhamedow suspended his Democratic Party of Turkmenistan membership for the duration of his presidency, ostensibly to remain "above partisan politics" and "promote a multiparty system."